elotroalex/chiens/_texts/translation.md

 - {:.sp} The Man Reciter.

-- {:.pr} Not true ...
+- {:.pr} Can't be true ...
 No more fights.
-No more killings, is it?
+No more killings, right?
 No more flaming crimes?
 The Barbary organ blindly purrs minutes of silence and silence and silence, sawdust of time without dust.
 Ho.
 Ho.
 A smell of corpses ... blood sparkling like a large vat of wine.

 - {:.sp} The Woman Reciter.

 - {:.pr} Nothing left to do but bang on the window of the sun, break the sun's ice.
-Nothing left but to discover in the sun's tinderbox the red tassel of poisonous ants, blasted to the winds.
+Nothing left but discover in the sun's tinderbox the red tassel of poisonous ants, blasted to the winds.
 Ha, ha, you can't put lipstick on Fate.

 - {:.sp} The Man Reciter.

-- {:.pr} What a great day, a gerbera nuder than a woman in the sun plays towards the sun and the sun crackles in the closed brains mined diadem tree of the traveler heart braided beautiful water blown to high frost.
+- {:.pr} What a great day, a gerbera, nuder than a woman under the sun, plays on its way to the sun, and the sun crackles in the shuttered brains, mined diadem, traveler's tree, braided heart, beautiful water blown to high frost.

 - {:.sp} The Man Reciter.